chesterbr/chesterbr.github.io/_posts/2022-12-15-updating-dumb-electric-lock-home-assistant-esphome-sp8266.md

 ![automation](/img/2022/12/automation.png){: .center }

-I'm considering to hook this [Mail and Packages Integration](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages) to automatically turn on that switch in the days I'm expecting a delivery, but I first need to ensure it works with my deliveries.
-In any case, this setup is already pretty robust and easy to customize, so I'm really happy with it.
+I'm considering to hook this [Mail and Packages Integration](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages) to automatically turn on that switch in days I'm expecting a delivery, but I first need to ensure it works with the emails sent by Canadian retailers.
+In any case, this setup is pretty robust and easy to customize, all done for a ridiculously low price.
+I'm pretty happy with it!